 Work in progress

 Karol Jan Borowiecki, Nicholas Ford and Maria Marchenko: ‘Harmonious Relations: Quality transmission among composers in the very long run’ (working paper available as PDF)

 Most creatives acquire professional talents by learning from others, but in most settings it is difficult to estimate the existence of long-term effects.
 This paper explores the transmission of skills over a period of more than seven centuries by focusing on the case of music composers.
 We ask the question: how does a composer’s quality influence the quality of the composers he or she teaches?
 Our analysis builds on a unique dataset of 17,433 composers from around the world since the fourteenth century.
 By comparing actual teacher–student pairs with plausible counterfactual pairs and by using a two-stage framework, we show a strong effect of quality transmission.
 Moreover, we find quality transmission persists across multiple generations: from teacher to student, and subsequently to student’s student and so on.
 Our results provide new insights on drivers of creativity over the very long term, as well as the influence of teachers on students’ achievements.

-Nicholas Ford, Kristin Ranestad and Paul Sharp: ‘Lessons from Oslo: Examining social mobility after the establishment of Norway’s first university’ (preliminary work presented at European Historical Economics Society conference, June 2022)
+Nicholas Ford, Kristin Ranestad and Paul Sharp: ‘Lessons from Oslo: Examining social mobility after the establishment of Norway’s first university’ (preliminary work presented at the Scandinavian Society of Economic and Social History meeting, October 2022)